visualon/sat4j/README.md

+# HOW TO DOWNLOAD SAT4J JAR FILES

+- Releases are available from [OW2 download repository](http://download.forge.ow2.org/sat4j/)
+- Nighlty builds are available [from gitlab continuous integration](https://gitlab.ow2.org/sat4j/sat4j/pipelines)

 # HOW TO BUILD SAT4J FROM SOURCE

-> Nighlty builds are available [here](https://gitlab.ow2.org/sat4j/sat4j/pipelines)

 ## Using Maven (library users)